MrL314/Project-Y/README.md

 # Project-Y
+## For Linux/Mac
-Toolchain to build Yoshi's Island (J) V1.0 from source code, by MrL314
+### Toolchain to build Yoshi's Island (J) V1.0 from source code, by MrL314

-Last updated: September 8, 2021
+Last updated: September 10, 2021

 ---